abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 For now, `automigrate` is not ready for production use.
 But I would really appreciate it if you will try it for your personal projects.
 Any feedback would be really helpful to make the tool better!
+Feel free to send an issue on [GitHub](https://github.com/abogoyavlensky/abogoyavlensky.github.io/issues).

 Currently, auto-generated migrations are supported for creating, updating and deleting tables, columns and indexes.
+For now, only PostgreSQL is supported.
+Support for other databases is planned for future development.
 I plan to improve and develop the project to make it more stable and featureful.
 In the project's README.md you could find a [roadmap draft](https://github.com/abogoyavlensky/automigrate/tree/master#roadmap-draft) section.
-Hope you will enjoy using it!
+Hope you will enjoy using `automigrate`!